ON DONKEY TIME is our business logo! Stay calm, have a plan and be a fair leader.

 People make jokes all the time to me about donkeys “oh your little or big ass.” ” I am quick to reply Ass is reserved for the special two legged human.”
 Yes I am a donkey whisperer for humans too. 🙂

 Learning how to train a donkey really helps with the humans in our life that can be an ass as it requires patience, love, boundaries and understanding.
 I like to say give everyone the three-second rule to correct the behavior in a fair and practical way no abuse, this works on humans who step over boundaries too.

 Donkeys are visual learners:

 If you bring a new donkey into your farm let them have time to soak, stand back and watch you clean the feet of your honor equine, ride them, brush them, you get the picture.
-Donkeys learn by standing back and watching our Mammoth donkey RIo learned to open the door simply by watching me and my husband open the door and shut the barn door.
-Use this training tool to your advantage.
+Donkeys learn by standing back and watching as they are visual learners.
+Be careful your donkey is not learning from the naughty or fearful donkey, horse or mule bad social behavior.
+Our Mammoth donkey Rio learned to open the door simply by watching me and my husband open the door and shut the barn door.

 Humans are natural predators